Sex Selection with IUI: Can you Choose a Gender with IUI?

 IUI Gender Selection Pros & Cons

-Advantages of IUI Gender Selection
+Advantages of IUI for Gender Selection

 The most significant advantages of gender selection by IUI are its ease of execution, rapid progress, low cost, outpatient treatment process, and the possibility of repeating it numerous times (if pregnancy does not occur).
 Due to the lack of 100% accuracy in gender selection with IUI, couples must research and inquire about the most skilled specialists and the most competent and successful clinics in this field.